microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/Remove-MgShareList.md

 # Remove-MgShareList

 ## SYNOPSIS
-Delete navigation property list for shares
+Used to access the underlying list

 ## SYNTAX